 At the end of the process your configuration file will just be a list of includes :)

-This allows me to keep my group definitions smaller, keep similar entities grouped together and gives me the ability to quickly disable a collection of groups by just simply appended an _ to the end of a group files name.
+This allows me to keep my group definitions smaller, keep similar entities grouped together and gives me the ability to quickly disable a collection of groups by just simply appending an _ to the end of a group file’s name.